Acidburn0zzz/Drives-Manager/README.md

 - The "use pmount package" option requires package "pmount".
 The pmount command does not need superuser permissions to process the operation mount and unmount, which is why the operation can not be performed with protocols support operating system.
 Visit: http://pmount.alioth.debian.org/, for more details on this package.

 ChangeLog:
+0.5-Beta
+   - The automatic installation of pmount was fixed.
+   - Added support for languages.
+The file settings-schema.json was eliminated, it will be generated automatically based on the language of the system, from the new file included "skeleton-settings-schema.json".
+Also was included the new file "translate.js" for translation automation.

 0.4-Beta
    - The code was optimized to use less CPU.